Welcome and thanks for visiting...

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

 Why is jump setting so important for the setter to jump?

-In 2001, while I was a Ph.D. graduate student at the University of South Carolina Volleyball, the coach, Kim Hudson asked me to train two of her top volleyball players: The setters.
+In 2001, while I was a Ph.D. graduate student at the University of South Carolina Volleyball, the coach, Kim Hudson, asked me to train two of her top volleyball players: The setters.

 What is jump setting?
 Jump setting is the action to set the volleyball while in the air.